Chinese Pottery

 Dynasties of Chinese Pottery

 The Han Dynasty (206 BC to 220 CE) has the most number of surviving pieces that have been, mostly, excavated from graves.
 The common forms include the "hu", which was a baluster-like vase that had the same shape as the bronze works of those times.
 The hill jar was also quite common and came with a cover that represented the "Isles of the Blest".
-Low-fired pottery was used as grave offerings while high-fired stoneware was still being used to create impressive shapes and designs. consider, Calligraphy Alphabets
+Low-fired pottery was used as grave offerings while high-fired stoneware was still being used to create impressive shapes and designs. consider, Soap Making Instructions

 Chinese Pottery after the Mongols